Yeah, under the circumstances, I'd advise running.

 Jack:[Describing a dream he had] I asked him what was wrong and he whispered to me that my sister... that my sister had been eaten by the cheetah.
 I remember thinking to myself "Oh God, no, not the cheetah.
 She’s too young to survive in there!
 In... the cheetah..."

-Et Tu, Brute?: When she realizes you were the one who used Lem's headset, she tries to kill you by leading you into hostile territory.
+Et Tu, Brute?: When Nadia realizes that you were the one who used Lem's headset, she tries to kill you by leading you into hostile territory.
 Only Sam's timely intervention saves you.

 Feed the Mole: One of the late-game missions turns out to be this as an attempt to narrow down the list of suspects to a specific group.